usaid-cs/yesterday-i-learned/biology.md

 1. Man claims [Burbot](https://en.wikipedia.org/wiki/Burbot) the fish, common in Lake Erie, is the poor man's lobster.
 The Burbot can be frozen for a day and come back to life when thawed.
 1. [Cymothoa exigua, or the tongue-eating louse, is a parasitic isopod of the family Cymothoidae.
 This parasite enters fish through the gills, and then attaches itself to the fish's tongue.
 The female attaches to the tongue and the male attaches on the gill arches beneath and behind the female.
 Females are 8–29 millimetres (0.3–1.1 in) long and 4–14 mm (0.16–0.55 in) in maximum width.
 Males are approximately 7.5–15 mm (0.3–0.6 in) long and 3–7 mm (0.12–0.28 in) wide.
 The parasite severs the blood vessels in the fish's tongue, causing the tongue to fall off.
 It then attaches itself to the stub of what was once its tongue and becomes the fish's new tongue.](https://imgur.com/gallery/3uW8U)
 1. After mating, the male Parnassines (Swallowtail butterfly) produce a glue like substance that is used to seal the female genital opening and prevent other males from mating.
-1. After the caterpillar becomes a butterfly, the toxin shift to different parts of the body.
+1. After the caterpillar becomes a butterfly, the [toxin Cardenolide](https://en.wikipedia.org/wiki/Cardenolide) shifts to different parts of the body.
 Since many birds attack the wings of the butterfly, having three times the cardiac glycosides in the wings leaves predators with a very foul taste and may prevent them from ever ingesting the body of the butterfly. **WITH THAT SAID** In order to combat predators that remove the wings only to ingest the abdomen, [monarchs](https://en.wikipedia.org/wiki/Monarch_butterfly) keep the most potent cardiac glycosides in their abdomens.
 1. The [aye-aye](http://en.wikipedia.org/wiki/Aye-aye) is a lemur in Madagascar.
 1. [Imago](http://en.wikipedia.org/wiki/Imago): the insect after last stage of moulting, before the insect matures.
 1. Butterfly larvae in the *Papilionidae* family have antannae called [Osmeterium](http://en.wikipedia.org/wiki/Osmeterium) that produce foul-smelling terpenes.